leonidas-o/abac-authorization/README.md

 Open `configure.swift`

-Import the package (`import ABACAuthorization`) set the integrated Fluent repository
+Import the package (`import ABACAuthorization`) and set the integrated Fluent repository
 ```swift
 app.abacAuthorizationRepoFactory.use { req in
     ABACAuthorizationFluentRepo(db: req.db)